 The volleyball setter will continue to repeat the first step, but begin holding the volleyball only shortly and then extend the arms up into the setting motion.

 The volleyball setter will gradually shorten the pauses when catching the volleyball until it is a quick motion.
 Concentrate on controlling the volleyball.

 Body Position for Setting a V

-The volleyball setter will square their bodies up.
+The volleyball setter should square their bodies up.
 Face the feet, hips, and shoulders towards the target.
 The legs are used for power to extend through their arms to the ball.

-The volleyball setter will put their lead foot in front of the other slightly in order to maintain balance.
+The volleyball setter should now place their lead foot in front of the other slightly in order to maintain balance.

-The volleyball setter will keep their back straight with their knees slightly bent.
+The volleyball setter should keep their back straight with their knees slightly bent.

-The volleyball setter will put their hands above their head in the shape of the volleyball.
+The volleyball setter raise their hands above their head in the shape of the volleyball.
 Volleyball contact should always be performed above the forehead.
-The arms are extend fully with the body following.
+The arms are extended fully with the body following.